iot-lab/iot-lab-gateway/DEVELOPER.md

 Autotests available
 -------------------

-Bellow you will find commands that can be sent by the gateway during the tests and the corresponding format of the return expected.
+Bellow you will find autotest commands that can be sent by the gateway during the tests and the corresponding format of the return expected.

 ### Mandatory